lingtalfi/ApplicationItemManager/README.md

 The import directory is where your items will be downloaded.

+Now you can create a Repository, which contains the list of all items.
+A standard repository is the LingUniverseRepository from the [uni importer](https://github.com/lingtalfi/universe-naive-importer).

+Have a look at the LingUniverseRepository class and make your own Repository based on that model.

+In the examples below, I will be using the LingUniverseRepository.

 Then, you can use the ApplicationItemManager.

 An ApplicationItemManager is an object that provides useful commands for importing/installing/listing/searching items.